parts of indian constitution

 Part IV: Directive Principles (Articles 36 to 51)

-• Article 36: Defines “the State” for the purposes of this part.
+• Article 36: Defines “the State” for this part.

-• Articles 37-51: Outline various principles aimed at establishing social and economic justice, such as the right to work, education, and public assistance.
+• Articles 37-51: Outline various principles to establish social and economic justice, such as the right to work, education, and public assistance.

 Part IV A: Fundamental Duties (Article 51 A)

 During the 42nd Constitution amendment, Part 4A of the Indian Constitution was introduced.
-Parts of Indian Constitution, It only consisted of Article 51A.
+Parts of the Indian Constitution only consisted of Article 51A.
 It describes the 11 fundamental rights of the Indian citizen.

 Part V: The Union (Articles 52 to 151)